-I believe revenge is sweet poison.
+I believe revenge is sweet poison, however.
 It might taste deliriously delicious for a moment, but in the end it poisons your heart.
-Please don’t misunderstand me.
-I don’t condone mass murder.
-I don’t believe that mass murderers should be allowed to run free.
+Please don't misunderstand me.
+I don't condone harming others.

 “Have we not come to such an impasse in the modern world that we must love our enemies – or else?
 The chain reaction of evil – hate begetting hate, wars producing more wars – must be broken, or else we shall be plunged into the dark abyss of annihilation.” - Dr. Martin Luther King, Jr.